Grauer School

 The Grauer School, founded in 1991 by Stuart Grauer, is a private college preparatory day school in Encinitas, California.
 The school is operated by the Grauer Foundation for Education, a California not-for-profit corporation.
 The school is a member of the Encinitas Chamber of Commerce and is the region's only UNESCO-Associated school.

-In 2013, The Grauer School was ranked #10 on Outsidemagazine's list of 100 Best Places to Work.
+In 2013, The Grauer School was ranked #10 on Outside magazine's list of 100 Best Places to Work.